Britain, EU In Post-Brexit Trade Talks Stalemate - UrduPoint

 Without a deal, Britain and the EU devolve ties into WTO rules, creating barriers to trade that would rock both economies.

-The EU believes that the pain will be felt much more dearly by Britain, but the devastating effects of the coronavirus has offered London hope that Europe will compromise to avoid further chaos.
+The EU believes that the pain will be felt much more by Britain, but the devastating economic effects of the coronavirus have raised hopes in some quarters that London and Brussels will compromise to avoid further chaos.

-Relations have become more testy recently, with the EU threatening to sue London over laws banning deportees from applying for re-entry and making it harder for EU citizens to claim welfare.

-Senior UK minister Michael Gove, meanwhile, on Thursday accused EU member states of denying rights to British expats living in Europe in violation of the divorce deal.